apache/airflow/docs/apache-airflow/tutorial/taskflow.rst

-This tutorial builds on the regular Airflow Tutorial and focuses specifically on writing data pipelines using the TaskFlow API paradigm which is introduced as part of Airflow 2.0 and contrasts this with DAGs written using the traditional paradigm.
+This tutorial builds on the regular Airflow Tutorial and focuses specifically on writing data pipelines using the TaskFlow API paradigm which is introduced as part of Airflow 2.0 and contrasts this with Dags written using the traditional paradigm.

 The data pipeline chosen here is a simple pattern with three separate Extract, Transform, and Load tasks.